gabhri/lab/README.md

    Now, as there is no docker registry that KIND could access, we need to upload newly built docker image to the cluster:
       * `kind load docker-image hextris:latest --name lab` - upload docker image to KIND
       * `docker exec -it $(kind get clusters | head -1)-control-plane crictl images` - list all images in KIND, make sure you see uploaded image

-   A created helm chart is located in `helm-hextris` directory.
+      * Alternatively we could push a new docker image to accessible docker registry

+   A created helm chart with specified docker image is located in `helm-hextris` directory.
+Also as an **optional** feature ingress is preconfigured to serve an appplication on port 80 or 443 (depending on variables set in values.yaml).
+IMPORTANT: KIND is not a real Kubernetes deployment, so additional steps of configuring INGRESS to work are needed, such as: correct host specification, DNS configuration on a VM, etc. - Not a scope of a current task.
+Rather a concept of how it could be expanded.

 3. Deploy the helm chart to Kubernetes cluster
-   * `helm install hextris ./helm-hextris/ -n hextris` - this command installing helm chart from **helm-hextris** directory into the **hextris** namespace in Kubernetes cluster with name hextris
+   * `helm install hextris ./helm-hextris/ -n hextris` - this command installing helm chart from **helm-hextris** directory into the **hextris** namespace in Kubernetes cluster with name of hextris
    * `kubectl get all -n hextris` - you can verify that Hextris application is running correctly, pod should be in Running state
+   * `values.yaml` - used for variables/values needed/wanted for Helm Chart
+   * `helm install hextris ./helm-hextris/ -n hextris` - if you made changes to values.yaml and want to redeploy/upgrade the installation of Helm Chart.